RoverTech-team/arm/README.md

 docker exec -it roverchallenge /bin/sh
 ```
 ### Note
-The `-v /users/<username>:/github` part of the Docker run command establishes a volume mount.
+The `-v /users/<username>/<path_to_github>:/github` part of the Docker run command establishes a volume mount.
 This allows you to share data between your host machine and the Docker container.
 Here's a breakdown of this volume mount:

-`/users/<username>`: Replace `<username>` with the actual username or path on your host machine that you want to make accessible to the Docker container.
+`/users/<username>/<path_to_github>`: with the actual path on your host machine that corresponds to the github folder, that way it will be accessible from the Docker container.

 `:/github`: This is the path inside the Docker container where the shared data will be available.
 In this case, it's mounted at `/github`.